opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

         cd api/src/main/yang/

-2. Edit ``hello.yang`` as follows.
+2. Edit the ``hello.yang`` file.
 In the following example, we are adding the code in a YANG module to define the *hello-world* RPC:

     .. code::